 The barrier system is intended for installation only on crossings used for vehicles.
 Pedestrians must be supplied with a separate access opening.
 The pedestrian access opening shall be designed to promote pedestrian usage.
 Locate the barrier such that persons will not come in contact with the vehicular passageway during the entire path of travel of the vehicular barrier.

 Danger of crushing and shearing, barrier arm

-Danger of crushing and shearing if the safety distance between the barrier arm and other objects is too low!
+Danger of crushing and shearing when the barrier opens or closes!